yyong-brs/learn-kubernetes/chapter10.md

 ​	Charts need to have their dependencies available before you can install or package them, and you use the Helm command line to do that.
 Building dependencies will populate them into the chart’s charts folder, either by downloading the archive from a repository or packaging a local folder into an archive.

-​	**TRY IT NOW	Build the dependencies for the Pi chart, which downloads the remote chart, packages the local chart, and adds them to the chart folder.**
+​	<b>现在就试试</b>	Build the dependencies for the Pi chart, which downloads the remote chart, packages the local chart, and adds them to the chart folder.**

 ```
 # build dependencies: